cysouw/diathesis/text/c04_reflexive.md

  \a.
 Er bietet mir neue Perspektiven.
  \b.
 Neue Perspektiven bieten sich mir.

-This might be more widespread with 'free datives' \Next[a], but the grammatical status of \Next[b] deserves further investigation.
+This might be more widespread with 'free datives' \Next[a], but the grammatical status of examples like \Next[b] deserves further investigation.

 \ex.
  \a.
 Ich schließe dir den Schrank.